ommishra-2004/Smart-Traffic-Control--Systems/README.md

     * Repeat the process for each vehicle/card, changing the variables in the sketch as needed.

 4.  **Run the Main Projects**
-    * Once your cards are prepared, open one of the main project sketches (`Smart_Traffic.ino`, `Smart_Parking.ino`, or `Smart_Toll.ino`).
+    * Once your cards are prepared, open one of the main project sketches (`Traffic Lights.ino`, `Parking System.ino`, or `Tolling System.ino`).
     * Upload the sketch to your Arduino board.
     * Open the **Serial Monitor** to see the output and interact with the system.

 ---
 ## 💳 RFID Card Memory Map

-The system uses the following memory blocks on the MIFARE Classic 1K cards to store vehicle information:
+The system uses the following memory blocks on the MIFARE Classic 1K cards to store vehicle information (For Refernce) :
 +------------------------------------+
 |         MIFARE Classic 1K          |
 |------------------------------------|